 If you take John 14:14 alone, you may draw that conclusion. however, if you search the Scripture, we see that view not baring out in other places.

-James 4:3 LSB “You ask and do not receive, because you ask with wrong motives, so that you may spend it on your pleasures.”
+James 4:3 TLV “You ask and do not receive, because you ask with wrong motives so you may spend it on your passions.”

 There is a prayer that God can’t answer, and that is a selfish prayer, a prayer of presumption.
 God is also not obligated to act on our decrees.
 God decrees we do not.
 Whether we need healing, finances, wisdom, or something else, we are to ask God, not declare what we want.
 Don’t ask for what you want; ask God for what He knows you can handle and steward.
 The enemy would love for us to presume in prayer or bypass prayer altogether and declare things outside of God’s will.